Mummified Times Five tagged me. She has one of the most colourful blogs on EntreCard, I have always liked pink and orange together.

 2. There are days when I get to work and realize I forgot to brush my teeth… and my hair.
 Luckily I carry a comb in my purse or usually a clip I can stuff it all up into.

 3. My favourite reading at the moment is paranormal romance though I would never pass up a good science fiction.
-If you’re looking for a good paranormal author try: Michelle Rowen, Kelley Armstrong, Lynsay Sands, or Kerrelyn Sparks. can give you the real scoop on paranormal romances.
+If you’re looking for a good paranormal author try: Michelle Rowen, Kelley Armstrong, Lynsay Sands, or Kerrelyn Sparks.
+Life or Something Like Bit can give you the real scoop on paranormal romances.

 4. I seldom buy a new book from the bookstore, usually get them second hand.
 But when I do get a brand new book I always go back into the pile for the third one on the shelf.
 I want to make sure it still has that new book smell and no dog earred cover.